 Federal Stafford Unsubsidized Loan

-Loans borrowed through the Stafford unsubsidized loan program are not based upon need, but in combination with the other aid, cannot exceed the student's budget.
+Loans borrowed through the Stafford unsubsidized loan program are not based upon need, but in combination with the other aid, cannot exceed the student’s budget.
 Stafford unsubsidized loans accrue simple interest, which is capitalized onto the principal at the time of repayment.
-The interest rate on this loan is a fixed 6.8%.
+The interest rate varies around 6%, rates and fees are determined by the U.S. Department of Education.
 The amount borrowed through the Stafford unsubsidized program may not exceed $20,500 per year.
-Visit the Federal Direct Loans page on the university's financial aid website for more information.
+Visit the Federal Direct Loans page on the university’s financial aid website for more information.

 Graduate Plus Loan

 If a balance remains after the federal loans and all other aid have been deducted from the budget, the student is eligible to apply for a Graduate Plus loan program to cover the remaining balance only.
 The Graduate Plus Loan is based upon personal credit history.
-The interest rate on this loan is a fixed 7.9%.
+The interest rate varies around 7%, rates and fees are determined by the U.S. Department of Education.
 Visit the Graduate Plus Loans page on the university's financial aid website for more information.